Festina lente: Allusions

 In physics, the name "Festina Lente Limit" has been applied to the Strong Confinement Limit, which is a mode of an atom laser in which the frequency of emission of the Bose–Einstein condensate is less than the confinement frequency of the trap.

 Composer Arvo Pärt wrote Festina lente for strings and harp, in which some instruments play the melody at half-speed while others play it at double-speed, so the music is both fast and slow.

 Goethe refers to both the proverb and Augustus' adoption of it in his poem Hermann und Dorothea (helpfully for poetry, the German rendition itself rhymes—"Eile mit Weile"):

 The Lord Chancellor uses the phrase in W S Gilbert's Iolanthe: "Recollect yourself I pray, and be careful what you say — as the ancient Romans said, festina lente."

 In Bram Stoker's 1897 novel Dracula, Dr. Van Helsing says of Count Dracula,He has all along, since his coming, been trying his power, slowly but surely; that big child-brain of his is working.
 Well for us, it is, as yet, a child brain; for had he dared, at the first, to attempt certain things he would long ago have been beyond our power.
 However, he means to succeed, and a man who has centuries before him can afford to wait and to go slow.
 Festina lente may well be his motto.The novel Mr. Penumbra's 24-Hour Bookstore by Robin Sloan involves a secret society devoted to Aldus Manutius, whose members use "Festina lente" as a motto/greeting.

+Basketball coach John Wooden used the adage throughout his writing on coaching, changing it to, "Be quick, but don't hurry."